Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Café Petiscos and CompanhiaCafé Petiscos and Companhia

-It was nice to be treated more warmly in the café, after what seemed like we were being regarded as a curiosity.
+It was nice to be treated warmly in the café.
 The Portuguese are friendly when approached, but are a bit reserved when merely passing by.
-Plus, again, we were seeing no other pilgrims but the three of us.

-After a nice, long break, we carried on through town, about another 200 meters until the first blue Camino de Santiago sign appeared.
+After a nice, long break, we carried on through town, about another 200 meters until the blue Camino de Santiago sign appeared.
 See the photo below.
-You turn right here on the Rua do Sobal.
+You turn right here onto the Rua do Sobal.

-First Official Blue Camino de Santiago Sign!First Official Blue Camino de Santiago Sign!
+Turn Right at Blue Camino de Santiago SignTurn Right at Blue Camino de Santiago Sign

 Just before the turn off at the blue sign, there is a small grocery store on the right, and we stopped to replenish our packs with fruit and other snacks!